liugangcode/torch-molecule/README.md

 ## Usage

-Refer to the `examples` folder for detailed use cases.
+See the `examples` folder for more detailed use cases.

 ### Python API Example

-Here’s how to use the `GREAMolecularPredictor` class from `torch_molecule`:
+The following example demonstrates how to use the `GREAMolecularPredictor` class from `torch_molecule`:

 ```python
 from torch_molecule import GREAMolecularPredictor